koshipakaman/pdf_translator/README.md

 (create .txt)
 ```

-If you use only text file to translate,
+text -> translated text
-(text -> translated text)
+(If you use only text file to translate, )
 ```bash
 $ python3 main.py {.txt}
 ```